sumitkiiitd/RDMA_Nvidia/README.md

 # RDMA_Nvidia
-It contain the course matrial of RDMA programming traning with is provided by nvidia,
+It contains the course material of RDMA programming training with is provided by nvidia.